JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 ### Derived Data, Flowing {#derived-data-flowing}

-The goal of a "reactive" framework is that we only store input data as mutable state.
-Everything else is derived from that, and updates automatically when we change the input data.
+The goal of a reactive dataflow framework is that the only mutable state in our app is input data.
+Everything else is derived from that, and updates automatically when the inputs change.

-The core idea behind libraries like [React][reactjs] is that <b class=semibold>the entire user interface is derived data</b>.
+The idea behind libraries like [React][reactjs] is that <b class=semibold>the entire UI is derived data</b>.

 ### Glossary

+I'll use the following terms throughout:

 - An **`Atom`** is an individual piece of input data.
 - A **`Calc`** is an individual piece of derived data.